Traditional Scottish Dessert Recipes

 (Source: ©Don Bell)

 A while back, I attended a Solo Build It (SBI!)
 Webmasters Conference in Edinburgh, Scotland with my wife Vicki.
-We met other website owners from the UK and other countries, and I received many helpful ideas on how to improve this recipe site.
+We met website owners from the UK and other countries, and I received many helpful ideas on how to improve this recipe site.

 However, allow me tell you about the wonderful Scottish food...